Benjamin-Blocksom/full-stack-notes/README.md

 The Java Persistence API (JPA) provides a POJO persistence model for object-relational mapping.
 Hibernate implements the Java Persistence API for its annotation functionality.

+### States of Persistence

+A class can exist in one of three states of persistence:
+1. Transient: a new instance with no assocation to the Session or representation in the database.
+2. Persistent: is associated with Session and has representation in database.
+3. Detached: Session associates with persistent of object is closed.

+### Caching

+Caching is a mechanism to enhance system performance by creating a memory buffer between an application and database.
+Hibernate uses L1 caching by default, which is done on a per-session bases.
+L2 is an optional strategy done at the SessionFactory level whereby objects can be seen by all sessions using the same L2 cache configuration.

+#### Implementing L2 cacheing

+Select caching provider based on concurrency strategy (EHCache)

 ### Transaction

 A transaction is accessing or changing information in a database.